NWChen/neilchen.cc/content/diary.md

 tag: project
 ---

 I wrote 39,000+ words across 223 entries in my diary in the last 1.5 years.
 Could I learn more about my mood/emotions by analyzing my diary?
-I wrote some Python to find out. <!--more--> [(skip to results)](#results)
+I wrote some Python to find out. [(skip to results)](#results)

 ---